-How to pay for graduate school and other graduate school financing options
+How to pay for grad school and other graduate school financing options

 Federal Perkins Loans

 Federal Perkins Loans are awarded to students with grave financial needs determined by the FAFSA.
 The definition of need varies from organization to organization.
 You can borrow up to $6,000 for each graduate year.
 Your school is the lender which means you must repay this loan to the school.

 Federal Stafford Loans

 Federal Stafford Loans come in two forms, Subsidized and Unsubsidized:

 A Subsidized Stafford loan is based on financial need and there is no interest charged during the deferment period or before you begin repayment.

 An Unsubsidized Stafford loan is not awarded on financial need.
 Any eligible student can take out this loan.
 You are charged interest when the loan is disbursed and until it is repaid in full.